Chionoecetes: Cookery

 Crabs are prepared and eaten as a dish in many different ways all over the world.
 The legs are usually served in clusters and are steamed, boiled, or grilled.
 Snow crab can also be used as an ingredient in other dishes such as snow crab macaroni and cheese.

 Food web position and importance

 Snow crabs are an important part of the ecosystem throughout the Pacific and Atlantic Oceans.
-They eat other invertebrates in the benthic shelf like crustaceans, bivalves, brittle stars, polychaetes, phytobenthos, foraminiferans, annelid worms, and mollusks.
+They eat other invertebrates on the benthic shelf like crustaceans, bivalves, brittle stars, polychaetes, phytobenthos, foraminiferans, annelid worms, and mollusks.
 They are also fed on by halibut, cod, larger snow crabs, seals, squid, and Alaskan king crabs.
 Snow crabs are also highly sought after for the commercial fishing industry.

 Life history stages and vulnerabilities

 Juvenile snow crabs mature in cold-water pools on the ocean floor that are sustained by melting sea ice.
 If waters warm above the 2 °C maximum necessary for juvenile development, their normal nursery habitat will be reduced significantly.
 Adults are similarly unlikely to tolerate conditions of more than 5 °C. With a gestation period of up to two years and an average spawn size of up to 100,000 eggs, their fecundity (i.e., fertility) is high, but recent trends have shown that these characteristics do not make them impervious to threats like a warming climate.